MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

 1. Select the **Logs** tab and observe the text logs from the container instance.
 > **Note**: You can also optionally view the **Events** and **Logs** from the **managedcompute** container instance.

 > **Note**: After the application finished executing, the container was terminated because it had completed its work.
+For the manually created container instance, you indicated that you indicated that a successful exit was acceptable, so the container shows a single execution run.
+The automatically created instance did not offer you this option, and assumes the container should always be running, so you will see repeated restarts of the container.

 #### Review